 Hardening a Debian server is a critical security practice that fundamentally reduces its vulnerability to various threats, from opportunistic scanning to targeted attacks.
 It involves systematically configuring the operating system and its services to minimize potential entry points and strengthen defenses.
 The primary benefits revolve around enhanced security posture, reduced attack surface, improved compliance, and ultimately, greater operational stability for critical services and data.

-Reducing the Attack Surface and Eliminating Unnecessary Exposure One of the most immediate benefits of hardening is the significant reduction of the attack surface.
+Reducing the Attack Surface and Eliminating Unnecessary Exposure

 Getting started with Prowler marks a pivotal step in enhancing your cloud security posture management (CSPM).
 As an open-source tool, Prowler empowers technical professionals to perform comprehensive security assessments, audits, and incident response across major cloud providers like AWS, Azure, and GCP, as well as Kubernetes environments.
 This article will guide you through the initial setup, core functionalities, advanced usage, and integration strategies to effectively leverage Prowler in your security operations.